-The writer of this letter would not cease till she had A postscript caused me likewise to set to my hand; desiring you, King's to though it be short, to take it in good part.
+The writer of this letter would not cease till she had caused me likewise to set to my hand; desiring you, though it be short, to take it in good part.
 I ensure you there is neither of us but that greatly desireth to see you, and much more joyous to hear that you have scaped this plague so well, trusting the fury thereof to be passed, specially with them that keepeth good diet, as I trust you do.
-The not hearing of the Legate's arrival in France, causeth us somewhat to muse; notwithstanding we trust by your diligence and vigilancy (with the assistance of Almighty God) shortly to be eased out of that trouble.
-No more to you at this time; but that I pray God send you as good health and prosperity as the writer would.
+The not hearing of the Legate's arrival in France, causeth us somewhat to muse; notwithstanding we trust by your diligence and vigilancy (with the assistance of Almighty God) shortly to be eased out of writer would.